 Beware if you have to repeat too many questions, or if the candidate forgets questions or hits way off-center too often.
 It could mean he or she is not a good listener or has poor concentration.

 If a person restates your question in slightly different words, summarizing before answering, that means he or she is a good listener and attuned to your statements.

 Phone interviews are stressful, but listen for a smile in the applicant’s voice.
 Does he or she have a sense of humor?

 Like everything else, phone interviews get easier with practice.
-Do your homework and listen closely; you’ll be an expert in no time.
+Do your homework, listen closely and follow these phone interview tips and questions; you’ll be an expert in no time.

 Want more tips to finding and keeping the best employees?
-Download our e-book, Talent Acquisition: 13 Secrets to Recruiting and Retaining Top Talent.
+Download our complimentary e-book, Building a better team: how to attract, recruit and hire top talent.